Jayesh-JainX/Prompt-generator/README.md

 - Open an issue in the repository
 - Check the troubleshooting section above
-- Review the API documentation.
+- Review the API documentation

 ---